th0razin3/vur/srcpkgs/palemoon-gtk2/readme.md

 Clone this repository, copy/paste the `srcpkgs` directory in your locally cloned `void-packages` repo (repository) and build (repackage) the application with `./xbps-src pkg palemoon-gtk2`.
 You can then install Pale Moon with `sudo xbps-install --repository hostdir/binpkgs palemoon-gtk2`.
 Or, check the releases page in this repo for the latest repackaged version.
 You can install the Void Linux repack with `sudo xbps-install --repository /path/to/extracted/files palemoon-gtk2`.

+Oh, and you can't have both GTK2 and GTK3 versions of Pale Moon installed.
+If you have one or the other installed and you'd like to switch, you first need to uninstall the previous version.
+I could probably be able to make a repack that will allow both versions to be installed, but I don't see a point to be honest.

 ## A note for the Pale Moon developers, if they happen to stumble upon this repack

 This is just a repack, not a rebuild of Pale Moon.
 No third party libraries have been added to this repack.
 I'm using Steven Pusser's Debian builds to make this repack.
 Nothing has been changed in the binaries, except the distribution (distro) this repack targets, i.e. Void Linux.